RoySegall/Gizra/app/_posts/2014-06-22-bower-link+angular-component-development.md

 layout: post
 published: true
 ---
-Bower is a super tool to manage the dependencies in our javascript applications.  if we want add a library only need to use `bower install [library-name]` and bower add the file's library in the version compatible with my project.
+Bower is a super tool to manage the dependencies in our javascript applications.  if we want add a library only need to use `bower install [library-name]` and this add the file's library in the version compatible with other libraries of my project.

-also, if the library have a new version we can update this one, only using `bower update`.
+also, if the library have a new version we can update this and his dependencies, only using `bower update`.

-This is wonderful to production? but repeat this every time a library under development change it's insane, also it's wrost when we have this situation with many components simultaneous
+This is wonderful for a production enviroment? but repeat this every time a library changes under development it's insane, even worse at the situation with many components developing simultaneously.

 <!-- more -->